ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 1. Create an <a href="https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-AWSsignup.html" target="_blank">AWS account</a>.

-    >**Info:** For detailed instrucitons on creating an AWS account, see <a href="https://aws.amazon.com/getting-started/guides/setup-environment/module-one/" target="_blank">Module 1: Create Your AWS Account</a>.
+    >**Info:** For detailed instructions on creating an AWS account, see <a href="https://aws.amazon.com/getting-started/guides/setup-environment/module-one/" target="_blank">Module 1: Create Your AWS Account</a>.

 2. <a href="https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-rootuser.html" target="_blank">Sign in</a> to the AWS account you created.